Good visualization is a critical step in data analysis.

 ## Picking joint bandwidth of 1.54

-## Warning: Removed 17 rows containing non-finite values
+## Warning: Removed 17 rows containing non-finite outside the scale range

 ## (`stat_density_ridges()`).